bmeurant/technical-docs/software-architecture/architectural-styles/monolithic.md

 ## Overview and Communication Flow

-The most generic and specific diagram for a monolith highlights its unified nature, contrasting it with a distributed architecture like microservices.
+The most generic and specific diagram for a monolith highlights its unified nature, contrasting it with a distributed architecture like [[microservices|microservices]].

 ```mermaid
 graph TD